rebeccacxy/react-native-curriculum/README.md

 I made step-by-step instructions in slides for students to follow the lesson, as well as starter code to help them save lesson time.

+Feel free to check out demos of each app in its respective folders.

 <img src="https://github.com/rebeccacxy/react-native-curriculum/blob/main/reactnative-slides.png" width="800" height="auto"></img>